Chet Hanks

-Chester Marlon Hanks (born August 4, 1990) is an American actor and musician.
-The son of actors Tom Hanks and Rita Wilson, he has had recurring roles on Empire and Shameless.
-Hanks also appeared as Joey Maldini in the Showtime legal drama miniseries Your Honor.
+Chester Marlon Hanks (born August 4, 1990) is an American model, actor and musician.
+The son of actors Tom Hanks and Rita Wilson, he has had recurring roles on television series Empire, Shameless and Your Honor, as well as guest roles on Curb Your Enthusiasm and Atlanta.

 Early life

 Chet Hanks is the third child of Tom Hanks, and the first child born to Hanks and actress Rita Wilson.

-During high school, Hanks' parents sent Hanks to a wilderness therapy program for troubled teens.
-Hanks later attended the Oakley School, a now-closed therapeutic boarding school in Oakley, Utah.
-Hanks played lacrosse there.
+During high school, Hanks' parents sent him to a wilderness therapy program for troubled teens.
+Hanks later attended the Oakley School, a now-closed therapeutic boarding school in Oakley, Utah, where he played lacrosse.

 He studied theater at Northwestern University where he was a member of the Pi Kappa Alpha fraternity.
-His older half-brother is actor Colin Hanks.
+He is the younger half-brother of actor Colin Hanks.

 Career

 Acting

 Hanks' acting career began with his debut role as Dexter in the 2007 film Bratz.
 Soon after, his acting career picked up with a string of small film roles in the early 2010s.
 He was active in television in the latter half of the decade after achieving sobriety.
 From 2016 to 2018, Hanks appeared as Charlie, the father of character Sierra Morton's child, on the American version of Shameless.
 He played rapper Blake on hip-hop drama Empire from 2018 to 2019.
 In 2020, he had a cameo in the World War II film Greyhound starring his father.
 Starting later that year, he portrayed Joey Maldini, the best friend of a hit-and-run victim's brother, in the Showtime courtroom miniseries Your Honor.